-- The Meat – the best type of meat to use for this Beef and Broccoli recipe is sirloin (preferred) or flank steak.
+- The Meat – the best type of meat to use for this ramen stir fry recipe is sirloin (preferred) or flank steak.
 These cuts have a great mix of lean meat and fat, work best for high heat and fast cooking, and still end up being tender.
 I would avoid fattier cuts like chuck roast or round roast, which take much longer to cook – save those for stew!
 Trim any excess fat and slice across the grain, which results in more tender cooked pieces of steak.

 - The Broccoli – I prefer fresh broccoli for this recipe, but you can certainly use frozen florets (thawed.)

 - The Noodles – nothing fancy here!
 Just buy the cheap ramen soup noodles that you get at your local grocery store (and discard the seasoning packet.)

 - The Sauce – so, the list is long, sorry!
 Pretty typical of most Asian stir fry recipes.
 But each ingredient really matters.
 The soy sauce, beef broth, and sesame oil provide a savory umami flavor; the honey and hoisin lend some sweetness to the dish, the rice vinegar makes it a little tangy, and the garlic and ginger add a bright aromatic component.
 The cornstarch is used as a thickening agent and the cracked red pepper flakes give the overall dish a little heat.
 It all balances together to create a fantastic mouth watering sauce!